oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_ip_sec_connection_tunnel_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Indicates whether Oracle can either initiate the tunnel or respond, or respond only.</div>
+                                            <div>Indicates whether Oracle can only respond to a request to start an IPSec tunnel from the CPE device, or both respond to and initiate requests.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">INITIATOR_OR_RESPONDER</div>